Convergence Analysis

 10 This script should be placed relative to a Telemac simulation as follows:

-11 + Simulation: HOME/hytelemac/steady2d-tutorial/steady2d.cas
+11 + Simulation: HOME/hytelemac/steady2d-tutorial/steady2d.cas (ran with -s flag!)

 12 + This script: HOME/postpro/example_flux_convergence.py